bparanj/crystal/iac/experiments/packages-playbook.md

+## Verifying Package Installation with Ansible

+Run the shell script to verify the installation manually.
+This is for troubleshooting purposes and is a fallback mechanism.

 Below is an Ansible playbook that installs the specified packages on Ubuntu 22.04.
 This playbook updates the package lists for the Ubuntu package manager, installs the required packages, and generates the locale `en_US.UTF-8`.

 ```yaml